-But first and foremost these policies have deadly consequences for those people who are forced by war, expulsion, land theft and resource exploitation to seek refuge, security and protection in Europe - winner of the Nobel Peace Prize.
+But first and foremost these policies have deadly consequences for those people who are forced by war, expulsion, land theft and resource exploitation to seek refuge, security and protection in Europe - exactly the same Europe that has been awarded the Nobel Peace Prize for its commitment to peace, democracy and human rights.

-These legal methods and political tactics, which seem to be commonplace today - whether in silence or actively pursued - were first tested in the pilot case of the rescue ship IUVENTA.
+These legal methods and political tactics, which seem to be commonplace today - whether in silence or actively pursued - were latterly tested in the pilot case of the rescue ship IUVENTA.

 The rescue ship IUVENTA, which was operated by the Berlin association "Jugend Rettet" in 2015/2016, was seized on Lampedusa on August 2, 2017.
 Italian authorities argued that the seizure was “pre-emptive”; a measure geared towards preventing its ‘possible’ future use to ‘criminal ends’.